yatsume-fish/USTHB-ing-2/README.md

 # USTHB-ing-2
-Repository for sharing lectures and homeworks
+Repository for sharing lectures and assignments